nilesr/formgen/README.md

 - Test select multiple grid
 - "Cancel and delete row" -> "Save incomplete" on moving past first screen
 - Multiple forms per table (could have implications for translations)
-- Custom prompt types (easy)
+- Document custom prompt types
-	- time
-	- datetime
+	- implement datetime as a custom prompt type
 - sections (easy)
 	- label/goto/user branch
 - jump to the page its on if we can't finalize due to a required field empty - WAIT FOR LABEL/GOTO